ViralTexts/gtr-clusters/clusters/18770212-sn82014805-HowToTreatInsectStings.md

 ## [From _The Portland daily press._](https://chroniclingamerica.loc.gov/lccn/sn83016025/1877-06-29/ed-1/seq-4)

 #### 1877-06-29 &middot; Portland, Me.

 <table style="width: 100%;"><tr><td style="width: 50%">

+ll
+Flower as if drought were precisely the thing
+needed, grew luxuriantly until long after
+frosts.
+flow 10 Treat Insect Mtings.
+A writer in the London garden gives the
+following hints on this subject:
 The pain caused by the sting of a plantor
 insect is the result of a certain amount of acid
 poison injected into the blood.
 The first thing